What is a Resignation Letter?

 If you’re resigning because your current working arrangements are no longer appropriate, you could attempt to agree on new arrangements with your employer instead of resigning.
 For example, you could use a Flexible working request to formally ask your employer to agree to new flexible working arrangements.

 Can my employer impose conditions when I resign?

 You should receive your normal pay and benefits (eg annual leave) when you resign and begin working out your notice period.
 However, your employer may offer you (or, if allowed in your employment contract, require you to take) garden leave or payment in lieu of notice.
 For more information, read Resigning from employment.

 If they were included in your employment contract, your employer may also impose restrictions (known as ‘restrictive covenants’) on how you can work once you leave.
 For example, you may be restricted from immediately working for a competitor of your employer.
 For more information, read Post-employment restrictions.

-Your notice period will usually be specified in your employment contract or offer letter.
-It is important to hand in your resignation letter on a date which gives you adequate time to work out your notice period before the date that you have chosen for your employment to end.
+Your notice period will usually be specified in your employment contract or job offer letter.
+It is important to hand in your Resignation Letter on a date that gives you adequate time to work out your notice period before the date that you have chosen for your employment to end.
 If possible, deliver the letter by hand so the date is the actual date of receipt.